CVE-2024-24557: Classic builder cache poisoning

 (updated )

-The classic builder cache system is prone to cache poisoning if the image is built FROM scratch
+The classic builder cache system is prone to cache poisoning if the image is built FROM scratch.

-Also, changes to some instructions (most important being HEALTHCHECK
+Also, changes to some instructions (most important being HEALTHCHECK and ONBUILD) would not cause a cache miss.

 An attacker with the knowledge of the Dockerfile someone is using could poison their cache by making them pull a specially crafted image that would be considered as a valid cache candidate for some build steps.